faderer/heimdall/README.md

     - `yao` contains the yao's garbled circuit implementation.
     - `ot` contains the oblivious transfer implementation.
     - `utils` contains the utility functions for socket communication and prime calculation.
-- `circuits` contains the garbled circuits.
+- `circuits` contains the boolean circuits.
 - `PVTSS` contains the pvss and tlp module.
 - `ZK` contains the zero-knowledge proof circuit.
 - `VE` contains the verifiable encryption module.
 - `FE` contains the functional encryption module.
 - `JWT` contains the JSON Web Token module.
 - `data` contains the plaintext and ciphertext data owned by the service provider.
+- `main.py` is the main module for the service provider, access controller and client.
 ## How to build
 This project is built using Rust, Python and Circom in Linux system.
 The following instructions will guide you through the installation of the necessary dependencies.
 ### Installing dependency